Regulative Rules

 HENCE FULFILLED

--- ✅ Good: Clear who breaches
+-- ✅ Clear who breached, and why

 LEST BREACH